Skip to main content

 • Forensic Chemistry/Toxicology: Chemistry or Biochemistry

-• Forensic Psychology: Sociology or Psychology.
+• Forensic Psychology: Sociology or Psychology although any major is eligible for admission.
 Please note: This program is not designed to create clinical or counseling psychologists.
 If interested in related licensure or a Ph.D., check on prerequisites with the respective licensing authority or doctoral program before applying.

 International Applicants